How to Day Trade ETFs: A Complete Strategy for SPY, QQQ, and IWM

 $TICK is the ultimate real-time sentiment gauge.
 It measures the number of stocks ticking up versus the number of stocks ticking down at any given moment.

-• How to read it: $TICK tells you the intensity of buying or selling right now.
-We watch for extreme readings.
+- How to read it: $TICK tells you the intensity of buying or selling right now.
+Traders can watch for extreme readings.
 A $TICK reading of +1000 or higher suggests euphoric, programmatic buying, which is often an exhaustion point to fade.
 Conversely, a reading of -1000 or lower signals panic selling, which can be a great spot to look for a reversal entry.

 The Volatility Index (VIX)